-To comply with the capital adequacy requirements imposed by the JSE (Derivative Rules dated March 2013), Senwes Graanmakelaars, previously dormant, was reactivated as from 1 May 2014 to host the brokerage and option book business of Senwes.
+To comply with capital adequacy requirements imposed by the JSE (Derivative Rules dated March 2013), Senwes Graanmakelaars, previously dormant, was reactivated as from 1 May 2014 to host the brokerage and option book business of Senwes.

 Senwes Ltd is the sole shareholder.
-Senwes Graanmakelaars is still awaiting an FSB licence, which will be received during the 2016 financial year.
-The transactions recorded for the 30 April 2015 financial year are immaterial and therefore no detail will be disclosed.
+Senwes Graanmakelaars is awaiting the FSB licence to be received during the 2016 financial year.
+Transactions recorded for the 30 April 2015 financial year are immaterial and therefore no detail is disclosed.